Los Angeles Maritime Institute is an extraordinary place. The opportunities we provide for volunteers are nearly endless.

 The bottom line is – the only thing necessary to succeed and have a truly rewarding experience with us is time and a willing attitude.

 You’ll need to attend an orientation first.
-Orientations are typically held on the third Saturday of each month at 10:00am.
+Orientations are held on a Saturday of each month at 10:00am.
 Please check our calendar to confirm and email our Volunteer Coordinator to RSVP at VolunteerCoordinator@lamitopsail.org.

-For directions, please visit our Frequently Asked Questions page.
+For directions, please see the map on our Contact page.

 You can fill out the necessary forms at the orientation or you can fill them out in advance and bring with you.
-The forms are available on our website, click here to download.
+The forms are available on our website, LAMI Volunteer Forms.

 - Attend an orientation meeting.